mitjafelicijan/mitjafelicijan.com/_posts/2017-08-11-simple-iot-application.md

 > We use 0.0.0.0 as default host so that this app is available over your local network.
 If you find your local ip (```ifconfig```) and try accessing this site with your phone (if on same network/router as your machine) this should work as well (example of such ip ```http://192.168.1.15:5000```).
 This is a must have because Arduino will be accessing this application to send it's data.

 ### Web application security

 There is a lot to be said about security and is a topic of many books.
 Of course all this can not be written here but to just establish some basic security → you should always use SSL with your application.
 Some fantastic free certificates are available by [Let's Encrypt - Free SSL/TLS Certificates](https://letsencrypt.org).
 With SSL certificate installed you should then make use of HTTP headers and send your "API key" via a header.
 If your key is send via header then this key is encrypted by SSL and send encrypted over the network.
 Never send your api keys by GET parameter like ```http://example.com/?api_key=somekeyvalue```.
 The problem that this kind of sending presents is that this key is visible in logs and by network sniffers.

-There is a fantastic article describing some aspects about security: [11 Web Application Security Best Practices ](https://www.keycdn.com/blog/web-application-security-best-practices/).
+There is a fantastic article describing some aspects about security: [11 Web Application Security Best Practices](https://www.keycdn.com/blog/web-application-security-best-practices/).
 Please check it out.

 ### Simple API for writing data-points